drolevar/mdview/docs/installing.md

 ## Requirements

 - **Total Commander**, 32-bit or 64-bit.
-- **Microsoft Edge WebView2 Runtime.** Preinstalled on current Windows 11.
-If a `.md` file opens to an error about the runtime, install the Evergreen runtime from
+- **Microsoft Edge WebView2 Runtime.** If a `.md` file opens to an error about the runtime, install the WebView2 runtime from
   <https://developer.microsoft.com/microsoft-edge/webview2/> and try
   again.